Theo3010/missionAgeOfWar/readme.md

 # Mission Age of War

-Mission Age of War is a strategy game where players build and manage their own empire, engage in battles, and conquer territories.
+Mission Age of War is my journey to learn assembly.
+The goal is to re-create the game Age of War from scratch in assembly with no external libraries.

 ## Project Structure